 the quality or feeling of being grateful or thankful: He expressed his gratitude to everyone on the staff.

 Showing appreciation and gratitude for others is one of the most powerful communication tools you can have.
 When you show appreciation on a regular basis, it will open doors to a better conversation, a more positive exchange, and ultimately a better relationship.
+And, the more you practice, the sooner it will become a part of your daily life.

 So, to help you build your appreciation muscle, here are ten simple ways to add the practice of it to your daily life at work and at home.